just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

 NAME
 ====

-just-mr repository config - The format of the repository config used by **`just-mr`**(1)
+just-mr-repository-config - The format of the repository config used by **`just-mr`**(1)

 DESCRIPTION